Fan Wei (actor): Acting career

 In 2012, he played Lao Ma, the lead role in Feng Xiaogang's Back to 1942, costarring Zhang Guoli, Chen Daoming, Li Xuejian, Zhang Hanyu, Feng Yuanzheng and Xu Fan.

 In 2013, Fan was cast as a lead role in the Huayi Brothers's production Personal Tailor, costarring Ge You, Bai Baihe, Li Xiaolu and Zheng Kai.

 Fan was cast in the fantasy-adventure-comedy film Monk Comes Down the Mountain (2014), playing the teacher of Wang Baoqiang's character.

 In 2016, he landed a guest starring role in the comedy film I Am Not Madame Bovary, a film adaptation based on the novel I Did Not Kill My Husband by novelist Liu Zhenyun.
 He took the lead role in the drama film Someone to Talk To, which also adapted from Liu Zhenyun's novel.

 In 2017, Fan earned critical acclaim for his performance in the black-and-white film Mr. No Problem, for which he earned Best Leading Actor at the 53rd Golden Horse Awards, Best Actor at the 7th Beijing International Film Festival, and received Best Actor nominations at the 11th Asian Film Awards, 25th Beijing College Student Film Festival, and 9th China Film Director's Guild Awards.

 In 2019, he was cast in the crime film Hunt Down, playing the father of Jiao Junyan's and husband of Chen Shu's characters.
 He was nominated for Best Supporting Actor at the 12th Macau International Movie Festival.

 Fan starred opposite Liu Haocun and Zhang Yi in Zhang Yimou's drama film One Second.
 He also appeared in Love You Forever, opposite Li Yitong and Lee Hong-chi.

 In 2021, he starred in the war film Railway Heroes with Zhang Hanyu, Vision Wei, Zhou Ye and Yu Haoming.

+In 2023, Fan starred in The Long Season, which earned him the International Competition: Best Actor at the 18th Seoul International Drama Awards and Best Actor at the 32nd China Television Golden Eagle Awards.